Brain-Tumor-Segmentation/brain-tumor-segmentation-using-deep-neural-networks/README.md

 3. Only 90 slices (slice no 30 to slice no 120) from each volume are selected.
 4. These slices cropped to  192×192 (Background noise)
 5. 18,900 2D images of each MRI modality.
 (210 HGG data × 90 slices = 18900)
-6. Total images for a ll modalities will become 75,600.
+6. Total images for all modalities will become 75,600.
 (210 HGG data × 90 slices × 4 modalities = 756000 images

 ## 3. First Approach- Sobel and Modified Unet